Easy Virtue (1928 film): Plot

-She is happy there, living anonymously.
-One day, at a tennis match, she is struck in the eye by the tennis ball of a rich younger man, John Whittaker (Robin Irvine).
+She lives there happily and anonymously.
+One day, at a tennis match, she is struck in the eye by the tennis ball of a rich younger man, John Whittaker.
 He apologises profusely and takes her for medical treatment.
 He soon asks Larita to marry him.
 She protests that surely he must want to know more about her first.
 He responds that all he need know is that he loves her.
 They marry and return to England to meet his family.
 While John's father likes Larita very much, his mother strongly disapproves even before meeting her.
 John's mother believes she recognises Larita, but cannot place her.
 She questions John about Larita and chastises him for marrying someone about whom he knows nothing.
 John begs his mother to be kind to her for his sake.
 However, she is only kind to Larita in public.
 Privately, she tries to turn everyone against Larita.

 As John's mother continues to make her life miserable, Larita begs John to return to the South of France where they were happy.
 He asks why she cannot be happy in England.
 She tells him his family hates her, and that they are teaching him to hate her too.
 Later that day, John admits to his old girlfriend that his mother has helped him see that he made a huge mistake marrying Larita.
 Unknown to him, Larita overhears him.

 John's sister sees Larita's picture in the papers.
 In the caption, Larita is identified as the former Mrs. Filton.
-John's sister shows her mother.
+John's sister shows her mother the picture.
 Mrs. Whittaker confronts Larita in front of the family, stating, "In our world, we do not understand this code of easy virtue", as she thrusts the magazine under Larita's nose.
 Larita responds that indeed they do not understand much of anything.